 “I was shocked, but I realized right away that a positive attitude would go a long way,” Christine said.
 “I knew I had a battle in front of me and would do all I could to win.”

-After implementing a watch-and-wait approach for six months, Christine began treatment with the chemotherapy drug rituximab (Rituxan).
-At that point, the cancer had infiltrated her eyes and her right kidney, and in spite of the rituximab, the lymphoma continued to spread.
-Her treatment team added seven cycles of the chemotherapy regimen R-CHOP.
-Thankfully, after that and two additional years of rituximab maintenance therapy, the treatment was considered a success.
+After implementing a watch-and-wait approach for six months, Christine began treatment with chemotherapy.
+At that point, the cancer had infiltrated her eyes and her right kidney, and in spite of the treatment, the lymphoma continued to spread.
+Her treatment team added seven cycles of chemotherapy.
+Thankfully, after that and two additional years of another maintenance therapy, the treatment was considered a success.

 Christine now goes in for blood work, a CT scan and a medical checkup every three months, and so far, the results remain normal.
 She has some residual neuropathy in her toes and can no longer be as active as she once was, but she does her best to go on walks as often as she feels up to it.

 “I’m a hopeful person, and that helps me deal with the challenges I face,” she said.
 “I also have a lot of love from my family and friends, and I appreciate every day with them.
 I feel like I’m getting stronger each day, both physically and emotionally.”

 Christine selected LRF (www.lymphoma.org) for the donation because of its devotion to funding innovative lymphoma research and providing up-to-date information about this type of cancer.
 The foundation offers support and services to people with lymphoma, their families and their caregivers, and hopes to one day eradicate lymphoma.

 Christine encourages others to be brave, to never give up hope and to live life with positivity and valiance.